← All Neighbourhood Guides

 How long is the commute from Long Branch to downtown Toronto?

 Long Branch has two distinct commute options.
-The Long Branch GO Station on the Lakeshore West line reaches Union Station in approximately 30 to 35 minutes, making it one of the faster GO commutes to downtown from Etobicoke.
-The TTC 501 Queen streetcar, which terminates at Long Branch Loop, provides a slower alternative: door-to-door to the Financial District via the 501 typically runs 55 to 70 minutes depending on traffic.
+The Long Branch GO Station on the Lakeshore West line reaches Union Station in approximately 20 to 30 minutes, depending on the scheduled trip and service conditions, making it one of the faster GO commutes to downtown from Etobicoke.
+The Lake Shore streetcar to Long Branch Loop (normally the 507 Long Branch, with replacement buses during the 2026 Long Branch Loop reconstruction) is the slower alternative: door-to-door to the Financial District, transferring at Humber Loop, typically runs 55 to 70 minutes depending on traffic; check the TTC trip planner for current service.
 By car via the QEW and Gardiner Expressway, the drive to downtown is typically 30 to 45 minutes.
 Buyers who work downtown should test their specific commute option at peak hours before committing.

 What is Long Branch, Toronto known for?

-Long Branch is known for its Lake Ontario waterfront, Colonel Samuel Smith Park (with outdoor skating, sailing, and trails), the Long Branch GO Station on the Lakeshore West line, the western terminus of the TTC 501 Queen streetcar (Long Branch Loop), the Waterfront Trail connecting east toward Mimico and west into Mississauga, and a stock of 1940s-1970s cottages and bungalows undergoing active teardown and infill transformation.
+Long Branch is known for its Lake Ontario waterfront, Colonel Samuel Smith Park (with an artificial-ice skating trail, sailing, and trails), the Long Branch GO Station on the Lakeshore West line, the historic western streetcar terminus at Long Branch Loop, the Waterfront Trail connecting east toward Mimico and west into Mississauga, and a stock of 1940s-1970s cottages and bungalows undergoing active teardown and infill transformation.
 It is widely regarded as one of Toronto's most accessible lakeside communities for detached buyers.

 How does Long Branch compare to Mimico or New Toronto?